HCMID/chant/tut/projects/index.md

 -   [tokenize a Latin edition](tokenize)
 -   how to [generate multiple editions from a single XML source](editions) file
 -   [syllabify a Latin text](syllabify)
+-   extract [neumes by syllables](neumeSyllables) from an XML edition
 -   how to [align neumes and syllables of texts](align)
 -   [Zipf's Law](zipf) and the frequency of neumes in manuscripts
 -   measuring the [melismatic quality of a text](melisma)